digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 Icons in the DBP app are classified into three categories based on function and interaction type:

-- Decorative icons – visual aids only, no interaction required
+- Decorative icons: visual aids only, no interaction required
-- Interactive icons – standalone clickable elements used only when there is insufficient space for an icon + text button (e.g., in data tables [[Fig.14]](#fig14) or mobile views)
+- Interactive icons: standalone clickable elements used only when there is insufficient space for an icon + text button (e.g., in data tables [[Fig.14]](#fig14) or mobile views)
-- Buttons with icon + text — the default and preferred form for all interactive actions
+- Buttons with icon + text: the default and preferred form for all interactive actions

 ### Color of Icons